Lab 8 min read

 # Main Title (H1 is auto-generated)

-## Large Section (H2)
+## Major Section (H2)

 ### Subsection (H3)

-#### Detail Item (H4)
+#### Detailed Item (H4)

 2. Readable Code

-• Create a reference links section at the end of the article.
+• Create a “Reference Links” section at the end of the article.

 • Choose reliable sources for external links.